Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 Februari 2025 18.20.42 UTC
+- WIB: Selasa, 11 Februari 2025 19.48.32 UTC
-- WITA: Selasa, 11 Februari 2025 19.20.42 UTC
+- WITA: Selasa, 11 Februari 2025 20.48.32 UTC
-- WIT: Selasa, 11 Februari 2025 20.20.42 UTC
+- WIT: Selasa, 11 Februari 2025 21.48.32 UTC

 Kutipan Inspiratif:
-"Success is only meaningful and enjoyable if it feels like your own."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: success
+Kategori: technology